forkphorus/sb-downloader/README.md

 const project = await SBDL.downloadProjectFromID('60917032', options);
 const project = await SBDL.downloadLegacyProjectFromID('60917032', options);
 // If you have a direct URL to download the project.json or compressed project:
-// The URL MUST be a direct URL.
-Links like https://scratch.mit.edu/projects/104 will NOT work. const project = await SBDL.downloadProjectFromURL('https://packager.turbowarp.org/example.sb3', options);
+// The URL MUST be a direct download.
+Links like https://scratch.org/projects/104 will NOT work. const project = await SBDL.downloadProjectFromURL('https://packager.turbowarp.org/example.sb3', options);
 // If you already downloaded the project.json or compressed project: const project = await SBDL.downloadProjectFromJSON(fs.readFileSync('project.json', 'utf-8'), options);